NWA 7809, enstatite achondrite

 This meteorite was initially classified as an aubrite, but Udry et al. took a closer look at this stone and a few other NWA “aubrites” and showed that they were different: Reclassification of four aubrites as enstatite chondrite impact melts (2019).

-After reviewing the data and samples in person: NWA 4799 and NWA 7809 are paired, and NWA 11071 is likely paired with those two finds.
+After reviewing the data and samples in person: NWA 4799 and NWA 7809 are paired, and NWA 11071 is also likely paired with those two finds.
 Fusion-crusted specimens from this find tend to be less weathered than smaller fragments, and the slight differences in %vol fresh metal versus weathering products reflect that.
 There is also a fair amount of textural variation within the find; I purchased this 77 gram stone from the same seller as NWA 7809, and at the same time.
 It is likely paired.